elliottejones/AInalysis/README.md

 This program accesses the OpenF1 API/Database for the live updating data from F1. (https://openf1.org/)

+I use tkinter for my interface, along with some other image files to tie the main look together.

 # Requirements
 As this is a python program, there are some required libraries for my program to work properly.
 Please see requirements.txt.